Convex and concave decompositions of affine $3$-manifolds: Preliminary

-We now prove that when $M$ is closed, the only case is the affine Hopf $3$-manifold: $M$ is a generalized affine suspension of a real projective $2$-sphere or a real projective plane by the second item.
+We now prove that when $M$ is closed, the only case is the affine Hopf $3$-manifold: $M$ is a generalized affine suspension of a real projective $2$-sphere or a real projective plane by the second item of the conclusion of Corollary \ref{cor:BC}.
 In the first case, $M$ has an infinite cyclic group as the deck transformation group acting on $\bR^{3}-\{O\}$.
 By Proposition \ref{prop:hopf}, $M$ is an affine Hopf $3$-manifold.
 In the second case, the double cover of $M$ is an affine Hopf $3$-manifold.
-An order two element $k$ centralizes the infinite cyclic group since the generator fixes a unique point in $\bR^{3}$. $\pi_{1}(M) $ is isomorphic to $\bZ \times \bZ_{2}$.
+An order-two element $k$ centralizes the infinite cyclic group since the generator fixes a unique point in $\bR^{3}$. $\pi_{1}(M) $ is isomorphic to $\bZ \times \bZ_{2}$.
 Also, $k$ must act on a sphere in $\bR^{3} -\{O\}$ as an order two element, and, hence, $k = -\Idd$.
 Thus, $M$ is an affine Hopf $3$-manifold.

 When $M$ is a generalized affine suspension over a $2$-hemisphere, similar arguments apply to show that $M$ is a half-Hopf manifold.

 Any affine $3$-manifold covered by an affine Hopf $3$-manifold or a half-Hopf $3$-manifold satisfies the premises of the theorem.
 Thus, it is an affine Hopf $3$-manifold or a half-Hopf $3$-manifold.